longthg-workshops/aws-fcj-lab43-dbmg/content/en/3-MigrateToTarget/3.1-SchemaConv/3.1.3-SchemaConv/_index.md

 You may see an exclamation mark on certain database objects such as indexes, and foreign key constraints.
 In the next section we will drop foreign key target database.
     {{% /notice %}}

 1. At this point, the schema has been applied to the target database.
-Expand the **_dms_sample_dbo_** or **_dms_sample_** schema on the right hand pane to see the tables, views, procedures, etc. Note please expand per source below as some have extra steps specifically SQL Server requires additional steps
+Expand the **_dms_sample_dbo_** or **_dms_sample_** schema on the right hand pane to see the tables, views, procedures, etc. Note please expand per source below as some have extra steps specifically SQL Server requires additional steps.

     {{% expand ">> For SQL Server Source expand here" %}}